ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp-deploy.md

 ## Build
 This project includes a docker file to build a docker image.

-You can build the image to your local repository using the command:
+You can build the image to your local repository using the commands:
 ```
-# first build the App
+# first compile and build the App war file
 $ gradlew build
+# build the image
 $ docker build -t case/dal .
 $ docker images
+#... should see case/dal image
 ```
 Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server and *default* is the namespace)
 ```
 $ docker tag case/dal master.cfc:8500/default/dal:v0.0.1
 $ docker images
+# you should get something like:
+REPOSITORY                    TAG                 IMAGE ID            CREATED              SIZE
+master.cfc:8500/default/dal   v0.0.1              906ad6fc851e        About a minute ago   474MB
+case/dal                      latest              906ad6fc851e        About a minute ago   474MB
+websphere-liberty             webProfile7         905fc63e8e9b
 ```

 ## Push docker image to ICP private docker repository

 ```